desprdo/solana-swap-examples/README.md

-# Solana Token Swap Examples 🚀
+# Solana Token Swap Examples

-This repo contains code samples for performing token swaps on the Solana blockchain using the SolXtence API.
-I created these examples to simplify the process of integrating token swaps into Solana-based projects.
+Code samples for performing token swaps on Solana (Basically buying and selling).

-## What This Does 🔄

-These examples demonstrate how to:

-1. Prepare swap parameters
-2. Fetch a serialized swap transaction from the SolXtence API
-3. Deserialize and sign the transaction
-4. Send the transaction to the Solana network

-The SolXtence API handles the complexities of routing swaps through various AMMs (Automated Market Makers) on Solana, including Moonshot, Raydium, and Jupiter.

-## Available Examples 📚
+## Available Examples

-Currently, this repo includes examples in:

 - JavaScript (Node.js)
 - Python

-Each example is contained in its own directory with a dedicated README for setup and usage instructions.
+Each example has its own directory with setup and usage instructions.

-## Getting Started 📘
+## Quick Start

-1. Clone this repository
+1. Clone the repo
-2. Choose the example in your preferred language
+2. Choose an example
-3. Follow the README in that example's directory for setup and usage instructions
+3. Follow the README in the example directory

-For example, for JavaScript:
+## JavaScript Example

 ```javascript
 import {